INSTANT VIEW-U.S. to release emergency oil reserves to cool prices | Headlines

 The White House said on Tuesday it would make 50 million barrels of oil available from the U.S. Strategic Petroleum Reserves as part of a coordinated effort with other major economies to help cool oil prices.

-MARKET REACTION Brent crude futures rose more than $1 to nearly $81 per barrel by 9:17 a.m.
-EST (1417 GMT), after news of the releases came out.
+MARKET REACTION Brent crude futures rose more than 2% to above $81 per barrel by 9:52 a.m.
+EST (1452 GMT), after news of the releases came out.

 COMMENTS: ANDREW LIPOW, PRESIDENT AT LIPOW OIL ASSOCIATES: